analysis-tools-dev/static-analysis/README.md

 ## Plugins

 * [ale](https://github.com/w0rp/ale) - Asynchronous Lint Engine for Vim and NeoVim with support for many languages

+## Writing

+* [proselint](https://github.com/amperser/proselint/) - a linter for English prose with a focus on writing style instead of grammar.

 ## Web services